-Walter James Ablitt was born on August 16, 1891 in Egypt and was educated at Fettes College, Edinburgh.
+Walter James Ablitt was born on August 16, 1891 in Cairo and was educated at Fettes College, Edinburgh.
 Prior to the war he was employed as an Advocate.

 He was commissioned into the 9th Battalion Manchester Regiment on January 1, 1915 as a Second Lieutenant and his military records indicate that he first served overseas on the same date in Egypt.

 He landed with the battalion in Gallipoli on May 9, 1915 but the war diary mentions him only once there reporting that 2/Lt. and acting adjutant W.J.
 Ablitt was admitted to hospital on September 12, 1915.
 He was diagnosed with Jaundice and Impetigo and invalided to the UK; 5 days later sailing from Mudros on HMT Aquitania.
 He arrived at Southampton on September 25th and was treated in the UK, given six weeks leave and assigned to the 3/9th Battalion.
 He was pronounced fit to return to General Service on February 1, 1916 and his name was passed to the Adjutant General to be utilized as an accompanying Officer with drafts going to Egypt.

 He rejoined the battalion in Egypt on April 26, 1916 and is next mentioned in the battalion war diary on June 17, 1916, reporting that he was attached to the 126th Infantry Brigade HQ where he remained until January 20, 1917 when he was subsequently assigned to GHQ of the Egyptian Expeditionary Force and appointed temporary Captain.
 In 1917 he was mentioned in despatches and was promoted to Lieutenant with precedence from July 1, 1917.
 He was once again mentioned in despatches on June 14, 1918 when he was still a temporary Captain, now serving in the Intelligence Corps in France.